JHL-HUST/VSR-LKH-V2/README.md

 ./run_CTSP III NAME 10000 10 0 <br> <br>

-to calculate the instance NAME.tsptw or NAME.ctsp by VSR-LKH-3.
-Note that the calculated instance should be placed in the directory VSR-LKH-3-Final.
+to calculate the instance NAME.tsptw or NAME.ctsp by VSR-LKH-3 with the default settings in the paper.
 The default version of VSR-LKH-3 uses the α-measure to decide the candidate sets.
 Set the parameter CandidateSetType = POPMUSIC in [ReadParameters.c](./VSR-LKH-3-Final/SRC/ReadParameters.c) to get the VSR-LKH-3 with the POPMUSIC method. <br> <br>

 Data
 ----